HP TECH TAKES /...

 For items that you don’t want to be at risk, a private server can go a long way by providing an additional firewall.
 You also have the ability to monitor your cloud at a much higher level, allowing you to recognize almost immediately if your information has been compromised.

-Depending on which industry you’re in, you may be required to have some kind of private cloud.
-If you’re storing sensitive customer data, then you’ll likely need to conform to certain regulatory requirements when dealing with handling sensitive info.
+Also, depending on which industry you’re in, you may be required to have some kind of private cloud.
+If you’re storing sensitive customer data, then you’ll likely need to conform to certain regulatory requirements when handling sensitive client info.

 In this case, you may not have a choice but to look into a private server and see what your options are in terms of keeping client data secure.